All Products

 1. Log on to the ASM console.
 In the left-side navigation pane, choose Service Mesh > Mesh Management.

-2. On the Mesh Management page, click the name of the ASM instance.
+2. On the Mesh Management page, click the ASM instance name.
 In the left-side navigation pane, choose ASM Instance > Base Information.

-3. On the Base Information page, click Configure a Geolocation-based Load Balancing to the right of Geolocation-based Load Balancing.
+3. Click Configure a Geolocation-based Load Balancing next to Geolocation-based Load Balancing.

-4. Click Congifure a traffic distribution rule, set Source to cn-hangzhou, Destination to cn-shanghai, Traffic Percentage to 10%, and click Save Configuration.
+4. Click Congifure a traffic distribution rule.
+Set Source to cn-hangzhou, Destination to cn-shanghai, and Traffic Percentage to 10%.

 Expected output: